Bag of Words: Document-Term Matrices, Vocabulary Construction & Sparse Representations

 Dense matrix: 920 bytes

-Even in our tiny example, over 60% of the matrix is zeros.
+Even in this small example, most of the matrix consists of zeros—each document only uses a fraction of the vocabulary.
 In real applications with vocabularies of 100,000+ words and millions of documents, sparsity typically exceeds 99%.
 Storing a dense matrix would require terabytes of memory for mostly zeros.

 The Compressed Sparse Row (CSR) format stores only non-zero values along with their column indices and row boundaries.
 This is the standard format for document-term matrices because NLP operations typically process one document (row) at a time.